Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics

 Some advantages of the new model of collapse are that it does not suffer from the tails problem or the problems with symmetrization that afflict other collapse models.
 We suggest that CCQM provides an intuitively satisfactory image of quantum reality, compatible with Bells ‘density of stuff’ interpretation of the wavefunction.

-A fuller development of the theory, including the dynamics of merging, splitting and collapsing of wavefunctions, is required in order to provide detailed empirical predictions.
+A fuller development of the theory, including the discretized Srchr\"{o}dinger dynamics and the rules for merging, splitting and collapsing of wavefunctions, is required in order to provide detailed empirical predictions.

-A central aim of the scientific endeavour is to provide an accurate representation of nature.
+A central aim of the scientific endeavor is to provide an accurate representation of nature.
 Given that goal, it is well worth the price of introducing new laws governing the merging, splitting and collapsing of wavefunctions in order to obtain a satisfactory realist image of the quantum realm.
-These new laws generate testable predictions; therefore, it is worth further articulation and testing of those new predictions.
-The appendices outline two possible novel observations.
+These new laws generate testable predictions; therefore, they are worth further articulation and testing of those new predictions.